If you’re looking to grow your agency’s revenue, search engine optimization (SEO) is your friend.

 But how long does that take to happen?
 This is where things get tricky.

 For instance, if you buy ad space on a billboard, you know how much it will cost and when consumers will see it.
 You can factor in how many vehicles pass the billboard each day and how many drivers are likely to respond to it.
-Then, you can use these estimates to benchmark what the ad's ROI should be.
-Once the campaign is over, you can see if the ROI met expectations.
+Then, you can use these estimates to benchmark what the ad’s ROI should be.
+Once the campaign is over and the billboard message has been pulled down, you can see if the ROI met expectations.